marceFrasson/philosophers/README.md

 * No need to say that philosophers should avoid dying!
 * Every philosopher is a thread.
 * Forks should be protected by mutexes.
+* Your program must not have any data races.

 ### content learned